antmicro/grabthecam/README.md

 ### Capture and save a raw frame

-We can cleave off several stages of capturing the frame:
+We can cleave off several stages of capturing a frame:
 1. `grab` – fetch a frame to the buffer of the camera
 1. `read` – read the frame from the camera to the computer's memory
-1. preprocess – eg. convert frame from one color space to another (optional)
+1. preprocess – e.g. convert frame from one color space to another (optional)

-Hence, the process of capturing raw frame will look as follows:
+This way, the raw frame capture process will look as follows:

 ```c++
 #include <grabthecam/utils.hpp>